gneidermeier/stm8_mcp/docs/md/ramp_ctrl.md

 \enduml

-## Open Loop Timing
+## Open Loop Timing Control

-In open loop operation the commutation timing lookup table is a statically generated mapping of commutation period across the operating range of the duty-cycle at speed/dc greater than ramp.
+In OPEN_LOOP_CONTROL state, the motor speed is held at the speed it reached at the end of the ramp as it begins to sample the back-EMF signal and compute the control error term.
+If the back-EMF value is plausible and the control error remains within the pre-determined controllability range, the software state transitions to CLOSED LOOP CONTROL.

 \startuml